logo

 Széchenyi Baths’ neo-Baroque splendour sits comfortably in City Park, and remains a favourite with locals.
 Seen the image of people playing chess in the steaming water outdoors in winter?
 That’s your classic Széchenyi experience!
 For the thermal spring water here is the deepest and hottest in town.
 Address: XIV. Állatkerti krt.
 9-11., TEL: +36 1 363 3210, Official website

-There are three operational Ottoman baths in Budapest: Király, Rudas and Veli Bej.
+There are two operational Ottoman baths in Budapest: Rudas and Veli Bej.
 The latter is the oldest, built in 1574-75, and recently refurbished, too.
 It’s possibly the least touristy as it’s run by, and part of, a hospital.
 Ironically, when the Turks were long gone, the expanded baths were renamed Csaszar, or “emperor”, in honour of Hungary’s Austrian ruler, in the 19th century.
 After extensive work and restoration, it reopened as Veli Bej in 2011.

 Address: II. Árpád fejedelem útja 7., TEL: (+36 1) 438 8400, Official website